Ottoman–Wahhabi war

-The Ottoman–Wahhabi war or Wahhabi War was fought from early 1811 until 1818 between the Ottoman Empire, its vassal the Eyalet of Egypt, and the Wahhabis' Emirate of Diriyah (later known as the first Saudi state), resulting in the destruction of the latter.
+The Ottoman–Wahhabi war, or Wahhabi war, was fought from early 1811 until 1818 between the Ottoman Empire, its vassal the Eyalet of Egypt, and the Wahhabis’ Emirate of Diriyah (later known as the first Saudi state), resulting in the destruction of the latter.

 Names

-The war was historically referred to as the "Wahhabi War" reflecting the centrality of Wahhabi beliefs to the conflict.
-The Encyclopedia of Islām was unaware of other names as of its 1938 supplement.
+While the official name of the Wahhabi state was the Emirate of Diriyah, the war was historically referred to as the "Wahhabi War" in English.
+The Encyclopaedia of Islam was unaware of other names of the war as of its 1938 supplement.
 Modern names include the "Egyptian–Wahhabi war", and the "Ottoman/Egyptian–Wahhabi war."
 The name "Kingdom of Saudi Arabia" was only adopted by the Kingdom of Hejaz and Nejd in 1932.
-Modern names like the "Egyptian–Saudi war", and Ottoman–Saudi War (Note: See:) would not have made sense before then.
+Modern names like the "Egyptian–Saudi war", and Ottoman–Saudi War (Note: See:) then appeared.
 Some Saudi figures have been attempting to diminish the role of Wahhabism in their history and avoid using the "Wahhabi" names.
+Some consider using the term Wahhabi an epithet.

 Background

 The Industrial Revolution and Ottoman Economic Decline

-The 18th century was a time of Decline and modernization of the Ottoman Empire.
-The Industrial Revolution begain in Western European, and it created a flood of cheap goods that traditional small Ottoman workshops could not compete with.
+The 18th century was a time of decline and modernization of the Ottoman Empire.
+The Industrial Revolution began in Western Europe, and it created a flood of cheap goods that traditional small Ottoman workshops could not compete with.
 The closure of these workshops caused unemployment, loss of tax revenue, and currency devaluation in the Ottoman Empire.
-The First Industrial Revolution required large amounts of high quality coal, navigable rivers, and a cool climate.
+The technologies of the First Industrial Revolution required large amounts of high quality coal, navigable rivers, and a cool climate.
 The Ottomans would not be able to successfully compete with the Western European manufacturers without technological advances that were not available for the duration of the Empire.
 The Industrial Revolution had other negative effects for the Ottomans.
 It contributed to a rapid decline in the cost of ocean shipping, roughly two thirds between the 1770s and 1820s.
-This led to goods increasingly travelling by sea rather than overland on Ottoman Imperial trade routes, which were sources of tax revenue and income for Bedouin convoys.
+This led to goods increasingly travelling by sea rather than overland on Ottoman Imperial trade routes, which were sources of tax revenue for the empire and income for Bedouin convoys.
 The economic pain led to increasing dissatisfaction with Ottoman rule, a "general perception of that time that things were going wrong," and mounting criticism.